Jeff Linder

 From 2016 to 2020, Linder was head coach at Northern Colorado.
 In the midst of an NCAA investigation and sanctions over rules violations from the previous head coach, Linder led Northern Colorado to three straight winning seasons and the 2018 CollegeInsider.com Postseason Tournament title.
 In 2019, the Big Sky Conference named Linder the Coach of the Year in men's basketball.
-Linder became head coach at Wyoming in 2020.
+Linder became head coach at Wyoming in 2020 where he coached the team for 4 seasons and posted an overall record of 63-59 before resigning in May 2024, to take an assistant coaching position with Texas Tech.

 Early life and education

-Born on June 21, 1977 in Denver, Linder grew up in Lafayette, Colorado and graduated from Centaurus High School in 1995.
+Born on June 21, 1977, in Denver, Linder grew up in Lafayette, Colorado, and graduated from Centaurus High School in 1995.
 After high school, Linder first attended Mesa State College (now Colorado Mesa University) on a basketball scholarship.
 In 1997, Linder transferred to Western State College of Colorado (now Western Colorado University), where he played basketball from 1997 to 2000 playing at point guard.
 As a senior in 1999–2000, Linder was an All-Rocky Mountain Athletic Conference honorable mention for averaging 4.9 assists per game, second best in the conference.